This post contains affiliate links.

 For Families | Age 7 to 10 | 1-5 Players | Price $$ | Authors: Dr. Dominic Walliman and Ben Newman

-Professor Astro Cat’s Outer Space Flash CardsOpens in a new tab. is based on the popular book “Professor Astro Cat’s Frontiers of Space “which was written by Dr. Dominic Walliman.
+Professor Astro Cat’s Outer Space Flash Cards is based on the popular book “Professor Astro Cat’s Frontiers of Space “which was written by Dr. Dominic Walliman.

 It contains 50 flashcards that have varied types of questions such as:

-• Why questions
+- Why questions

-• True or False
+- True or False

 The cards are educational (trivia and answers are provided) and the text easy to read, but 7–10-year-old children will need adult supervision in understanding the information on the cards (some information requires lengthy explanation).